Inspiring Future Leaders

 About

 The Inspiring Future Leaders podcast, hosted by author, coach and consultant Kellie Lucas, is a regular show that explores the components of current and future business models, cultures, people and leadership styles to inspire and motivate leaders to be more human, connected, socially minded and ultimately more successful.
-Encouraging better business for global good!
+Let's ACT! to make work better so that organisations and people thrive!